dcunited001/dcunited001.github.io/_posts/2016-09-11-fallout-zero-a-little-psychological-torture-never-left-a-mark.md

 buck and modest digital success will receive payments from the same sets of people.

-These paper tiger-torture companies will include:
+These paper-tiger-torture companies will include:

-#### Video game "programmers" who somehow sell games on steam written in Visual Basic 6 and double as hackers who act like they don't have skills and knowingly install spyware on the Geek Squad
+#### Video game "programmers" who somehow sell games on steam written in Visual Basic 6 and double as hackers who act like they don't have skills and knowingly install spyware on Geek Squad

 #### Cosplayers and crafty peeps with a patreon account